by-jp/www.byjp.me/content/notes/twitter/5323545357/index.md

 - imported
 - from-twitter
 ---
-Impromptu Sweeney Todd outfit\!
-Will it work?\!
+Impromptu Sweeney Todd outfit!
+Will it work?!